 My advice here is to shop around, chat to others going through a similar project, and go on social media.
 Instagram is a great place to pick and choose styles and ideas of what works for your house.

-How did you manage the project?
+How did you manage the project of finishing the house?

 Daniel and I work very well as a team.
 I tend to focus on the aesthetics of certain things, andhe is able to help with the practicalities of it all.
 Thankfully he has experience in certain aspects of construction and he knew a lot of people he could hire to help, including plumbers and tilers.